My father was a writer and I knew it could be done, but it took me many years and careers until I finally settled down to writing seriously.

-I grew up in Toronto Ontario, but have lived on Vancouver Island since 1980 when my husband and I moved to Honeymoon Bay, a small logging town on a 16 mile long lake in the middle of the Island.
+I wove stories in my head about the cabin around the corner from our house.
 From our backyard, there was nothing but forest for the whole 30 miles to the Pacific Ocean.
 My sister, from civilized rural Ontario where houses are often 150 years old, calls Vancouver Island a frontier.
 Maybe she’s right.

 After both of our children were born, we moved to the more civilized side of the Island and I started taking courses, one and two at a time, and eventually gained my bachelor of Fine Art at University of Victoria.
-It only took me 13 years, LOL, but it kept me sane while my children were growing up.
+It only took me 13 years, lol, but it kept me sane while my children were growing up.

 I have never been clear on what I wanted to do when I grew up, and consequently have had many jobs: wardrobe hand for television (my first education was in costume design), library worker, assistant at Toronto School of